ooni/jafar/README.md

 which interface(s) to use.
 Otherwise, we'll pick all interfaces with an assigned IPv4 different from `127.0.0.1`.

-The `-pktinjector-dns-hijack <value>` flag adds a rule such that we will inject a DNS reply for `127.0.0.1` whenever we see `<value>` inside an outgoing DNS query.
-Note that this redirection will cause traffic to be receivied by the `httpproxy` or `tlsproxy` modules.
+The `-pktinjector-rst <value>` flag adds a rule such that we will inject a RST segment whenever we see `<value>` inside an outgoing TCP segment query.

-The `-pktinjector-dns-blackhole <value>` flag is similar but the injected DNS response will be for `127.0.0.2` typically causing timeouts.
+## module: resolver

+This module is a stub resolver.
+You should configure it as your resolver on your system to simulate censorship.

+By default, the resolver listens on `127.0.0.1:53` and you can use the `-resolver-address <address>` flag to change that.
+It will forward all queries to the configured DNS upstream (`8.8.8.8:53` by default, use the `-resolver-upstream` to change that).

+The `-resolver-blackhole <value>` flag adds a rule such that the resolver returns `127.0.0.2` for queries containing `<value>`.

-The `-pktinjector-dns-block <value>` flag is similar but the injected DNS response will be `NXDOMAIN`
+The `-resolver-block <value>` is like above but returns `NXDOMAIN`.

-The `-pktinjector-rst <value>` is similar but operates on TCP segments, and injects RST segments in the stream if it sees `<value>`.
+The `-resolver-hijack <value>` is like above but redirects on `127.0.0.1` where we have `httpproxy` and `tlsproxy`.

-Because of the intrinsic race condition, this module is not deterministic and, especially for DNS, and sometimes you get the correct answer.
-This may also be seen as an interesting feature.

 ## module: httpproxy